cancerberoSgx/univac/svg-png-converter/README.md

  Many of them supports JavaScript and this one in particular supports both node.js and browsers: https://github.com/tooolbox/node-potrace, and that's what this project uses to transform SVG to bitmaps.

+## TODO

+ * This is another library to rasterize svgs DOM based and fast: https://github.com/canvg/canvg